ShaivaMuthaiyah/Thumbnail-Generator-SAM/README.md

 ## Project Folders

-There are three key folders to this project.
-The main project directory, lambda and front-end.
-The main project directory has the configuration and SAM template to deploy the architecture.
-The /lambda folder has the lambda functions and necessary dependancies and the /front-end has the files related to front and and python-flask environment.
+The main project directory has the SAM configuration files to build the project.
+Inside the thumbnail_maker directory you can find the code for the lambda functions which are automatically referenced while building the project.

 ### Main Project Directory